 In its latest iteration, Toyota's hard-working 70 Series Land Cruiser range has just come in for a 2013 model-year update which sees the addition of a new Double Cab version, while the headline safety feature is the adoption of ABS anti-skid brakes on all models, together with a raft of other improvements across the range.

-The new body style – which is the fourth member of the venerable 70-Series range alongside the existing (albeit subtly revised) Single Cab, Station Wagon and Wagon (aka troop carrier) – hit local showrooms from mid-December.
+The new body style – which is the fourth member of the venerable 70-Series range alongside the existing (albeit subtly revised) Single Cab and Station Wagon.

 The newest member of the Land Cruiser 70 family was borne out of a real need to have a vehicle that combines the carrying capacity of a pick-up with the flexibility of a double cab.